 The WSIB places the highest value on being an ethical organization and expects all our public servants to act in an ethical manner at all times.

-The values of trust, fairness and integrity are the foundation of the WSIB’s Code of Business Ethics (COBE) and its corresponding program.
+The values of trust, integrity, compassion and helpfulness are the foundation of the WSIB’s Code of Business Ethics (COBE) and its corresponding program.
 For the WSIB to be successful, we must continue to build upon these core values and earn the confidence of our customers and stakeholders.
 The COBE reflects overarching values and is intended to provide clear and concise direction to our public servants regarding expected behaviour in the workplace.

 Code of Business Ethics Principles